Carbonable/carbon-protocol/docs/offset/external.md

 Initialize the contract with the given parameters - This constructor uses a dedicated initializer that mainly stores the inputs
 {% endswagger-description %}
 {% swagger-parameter in="path" type="felt" name="carbonable_project_address" %}
-Address of the corresponding Carbonable project
+Address of the Carbonable project
 {% endswagger-parameter %}
-{% swagger-parameter in="path" type="felt" name="owner" %}
+{% swagger-parameter in="path" type="felt" name="min_claimable" %}
-Owner address
+Minimum threshold of claimable to allow a claim
 {% endswagger-parameter %}
-{% swagger-parameter in="path" type="felt" name="proxy_admin" %}
+{% swagger-parameter in="path" type="felt" name="owner" %}
-Admin address
+Owner and Admin address
 {% endswagger-parameter %}
 {% endswagger %}
 {% swagger method = "external" path = " " baseUrl = " " summary = "upgrade" %}